1969 Atlantic hurricane season: Tropical Storm Anna

 On July 23, a tropical wave emerged into the Atlantic from the west coast of Africa.
-By 0600 UTC on July 25, the system developed into Tropical Depression Twelve.
+By 06:00 UTC on July 25, the system developed into Tropical Depression Twelve.
 Initially, the depression strengthened slowly while moving west-northwestward.
 Eventually, it was upgraded to Tropical Storm Anna at 06:00 UTC on July 27.
 Modest intensification ensued during the next 18 hours, after which Anna maintained winds of 60 mph for nearly two days.
 At 12:00 UTC on July 30, Anna began to weaken and moved in a more northwesterly direction.
 By 12:00 UTC on July 31, Anna degenerated into a surface-based trough while situated north of the Lesser Antilles, but continued to produce gale-force winds.

 Anna reorganized into a tropical storm by 12:00 UTC on August 1, but weakened to a tropical depression as it re-curved northeastward on August 2, while situated offshore of the East Coast of the United States.
 By 18:00 UTC, however, Anna once again regained tropical-storm status, and underwent steady intensification on the following day.
 At 18:00 UTC on August 3, Anna peaked with winds of 70 mph, and six hours later attained its minimum central pressure of 1,001 mb.
 Anna subsequently weakened and merged with an extratropical low-pressure area on the same day, while centered near Sable Island.
 The remnants continued rapidly east-northeastward across the Atlantic until becoming unidentifiable on August 5.

-Early August tropical depression
+August tropical depression

 A trough in the western Gulf of Mexico produced an area of thunderstorms.
 On August 7, a Hurricane Hunters flight observed a circulation, indicating that a tropical depression developed.
 The system moved southwestward, making landfall near Tuxpan in northeastern Mexico early on August 8.
 It quickly dissipated after moving ashore.